|April 2nd, 2011|

 |A New Cage!|

-When we moved into a bigger house in May, Greg set about building a big cage using old window screens that he found on the sidewalk.
+When I moved into a bigger house in May, I set about building a big cage using old window screens that I found on the sidewalk.
 I decorated the inside with grass and pebbles, and also made a really cool house for him with medium-sized rocks.
 It had multiple entrances and levels because Hamsters like to be protected.
 In the wild, Syrian Hamsters are considered "vulnerable" because people are starting farms on the land where these fuzzy guys live.

 I fed Little Panda grains, fruits, vegetables, seeds and some treats of cheese and milk.
 Hamsters have special cheek pockets that they store food in, which makes their face look really chubby and cute!

-In September, our family embarked on a cross-Canada adventure.
-We got Little Panda a new travel cage with a wooden house, a water dispenser, and lots of privacy.
-He travelled with us on the train across all the provinces (except P.E.I), making him a very well-educated and cultured little Hamster.
+In September, I embarked on a cross-Canada adventure.
+I got Little Panda a new travel cage with a wooden house, a water dispenser, and lots of privacy.
+He traveled with me on the train across all the provinces (except P.E.I), making him a very well-educated and cultured little Hamster.

 Little Panda was buried in a cute park on the beach on Salt Spring Island, close to a farm with Alpacas and Sheep.
 I think this will be a quiet and nice place for him.